 5. Family support and education: Assessing the needs of the patient’s family, providing education, and offering emotional support throughout the caregiving process.

-By focusing on these key areas, hospice nurses provide holistic care that addresses the physical, emotional, and spiritual needs of patients and their families.
+By focusing on these key areas, hospice nurses provide holistic care that addresses patients’ and their families’ physical, emotional, and spiritual needs.

 Conclusion